 - Serve with whipped topping and a little cinnamon for an elegant classic dessert!

 - I updated the recipe to include coconut milk instead of the pareve whipping cream for the more health minded readers.
-I personally think the whipping cream version comes out a little better but that decision is in your capable hands!
+I leave that decision is in your capable hands!

 Guide to a nearly stress free Thanksgiving prep:

 - Make a list of all the ingredients you do not have currently stocked.

 - Around 5-7 days ahead go to the grocery store and purchase the missing items.